tomh1lll/dudeml/README.md

 	conda install -n dudeml wgsim bwa samtools bedtools

 ## Modifications
 Within the script, the directory for bedtools and wgsim need to be set.
 If both of these tools are within the path, they can be left as they are.
+Depending on which form of dudeML you use, you shoudl rename dudeML_withSplit.py or dudeML_withoutSplit.py to dudeML.py

 # 2. Functions
 Subfunctions of the dudeML script, each function provides a specific role and requires differing inputs (described by running the help function of the tool).